 It is also worth bearing in the mind that you cannot simply withdraw cash on your credit card and then put it into a savings account in the hope of earning more interest.

-The interest rate you will be charged for withdrawing cash will be far higher than the low rates that you would currently receive on a savings account, even with a best-buy savings account.
+The interest rate and fee you will be charged for withdrawing cash will amount to more than you would currently receive on a savings account, even with a best-buy savings account.
 For this reason, you should never simply withdraw cash on your credit card, and it is not a sensible way to raise money for savings or investments.

 There are many different techniques to stooze effectively, but for most intents and purposes there are two methods: quick and easy, or advanced.